windix/Discord-Media-Downloader/README.md

 A python script that downloads media attachments from Discord server channels and direct messages.

+# Disclaimer

+Selfbots are against discords [ToS](https://discord.com/terms) and your account may be banned from using this application.
+You use this application at your own risk.
+I will not be held responsible for using this application.

 ## Getting Started

-To get started, you will need to find your Discord Auth token. ***DO NOT*** share this token with anyone! ***DO NOT*** include your token when making a bug report!
+To get started, you will need to find your Discord Auth token. **_DO NOT_** share this token with anyone! **_DO NOT_** include your token when making a bug report!
 Anyone with this token can access your account.

 ## Usage